samrat943/gender-detection-system-using-machine-learning/README.md

-# Gender Detection System using Machine Learning
+# Gender Detection System using CNN

 A complete **deep learning–based gender classification system** capable of detecting faces and predicting gender (Male/Female) in **real-time** using a webcam or on static images.
 This project uses a **Convolutional Neural Network (CNN)** and **OpenCV/cvlib** for face detection.